-It's no question that developing strong biceps is helpful for athletic performance too.
+It’s no question that developing strong biceps helpful for athletic performance too.
 Sports that require throwing a ball, such as baseball or softball, require strong biceps.
-You'll also need strong upper-body and upper-arm muscles for racket sports such as tennis, cricket and badminton.
-Volleyball players, footballers and hockey players also benefit from having strong biceps.
+You’ll also need strong upper body and upper arm muscles for racket sports such as tennis, cricket and badminton.
+Volleyball players, football players, and hockey players also benefit from having strong biceps.

 Training Guidelines to Get Bigger Biceps

 To gain muscle and get bigger arms, it is best to combine diet and exercise.
 Targeted training via workouts can help you to build muscle (called muscle hypertrophy), and diet can help to promote muscle protein synthesis and reduce body fat so that the muscle you have isn’t hidden under a layer of fat.

 In 2014, the American Council on Exercise (ACE) compiled a list of the best biceps exercises to help certified personal trainers develop programs for their clients.
 They commissioned exercise scientists at the University of Wisconsin — LaCrosse and its Clinical Exercise Physiology program to find out which movements are most effective.

 They tested seven popular exercises, most of which were variations of the basic biceps curl.
 A basic biceps curl can be performed standing or seated with a weight in each hand and the arms fully extended alongside the body.
 The movement simply involves keeping the upper arm stable while bending the lower arm with some form of resistance (resistance band, dumbbell, barbell) and bringing the weight up close to the shoulder.

 According to ACE, these exercises (in order of effectiveness) are best for building your biceps: